steadylearner/Steadylearner/post/react-How to build a sitemap for React.md

 <!-- / -->

-After I built layout for FronetEnd playground [Steadylearner], I thought that **"It was time to focus on improving SEO"**.
+After I built layout for FronetEnd playground [Steadylearner], I thought that **"It is time to focus on improving SEO"**.
 But the website is built with React Frontend and Rust Backend, So it was not easy to find the information for that.

 Furthermore, it was not easy to use Server Side rendering and other Node.js backend friendly methods for Rust backend.
 So I searched what can I do yet and found that sitemap and metadata can still be implemented only using JavaScript developing environment without considering type of backend.